Roundabout interchange: Design

 A roundabout interchange is similar to a rotary interchange, which uses a rotary rather than a roundabout.
 Roundabouts may also be used in conjunction with other interchange types such as a standard or folded diamond interchange, but such use should not be confused with a roundabout interchange.

 Roundabout interchanges are extremely common in the United Kingdom and Ireland with hundreds on the motorway network alone.
 However, recent cost cutting has meant that dumbbell interchanges are increasingly used instead.
 These are essentially diamond interchanges with roundabouts instead of signals or stop signs where the slip roads meet the minor road.
 They are cheaper than roundabout interchanges as only one bridge is required instead of two.

 Roundabout interchanges are much less common in North America but have been built more frequently since 1995, to improve safety, and to reduce traffic delays and bridge widening costs.
 However, many of the older and more dangerous rotary-style overpass interchanges have been signalized to improve throughput and safety, such as the former Drum Hill Rotary (now Drum Hill Square) in Chelmsford, Massachusetts, in New England, where such interchanges are unusually common.

-A divided diamond, in which the minor road is separated into four intersections, rather than two, also acts like a roundabout interchange, but it is more square in shape and, typically, has traffic light control.
+A split diamond, in which the minor road is separated into four intersections, rather than two, also acts like a roundabout interchange, but it is more square in shape and, typically, has traffic light control.